chef/fastmsi-custom-action/README.md

 Acknowledgement
 ---------------

-This custom action depends on the SharpZipLip library to do the unzip.
+This custom action depends on 7zip to do the unzip.

-Please see https://icsharpcode.github.io/SharpZipLib/ for more info.
+Please see https://www.7-zip.org/ for more info.

 Usage
 -----